ddieruf/dotnet-pipelines/scripts/tasks/smoke-test/README.md

 # dotnet-pipelines/scripts/tasks/smoke-test

 The smoke-test task is used to run smoke tests on the app endpoints once pushed to cloud foundry.
+I have derived smoke tests from my interactions with Cloud Foundry and it does testing, [Spring pipelines](https://github.com/spring-cloud/spring-cloud-pipelines) documentation, and others.
+The following is my interpretation of how to set up smoke tests...

+Smoke tests validate that a given webapi has been pushed to the platform correctly.
+If you are at this point, it is assumed that unit testing and integration testing has passed.
+This test doesn't need to be involved it is simply to confirm the app is live (or correctly staged), has recevied a proper route, and all the intended endpoints are available publicly and/or privately.
+Like integration testing, smoke tests are not going to validate data integrity.
+They as just going to make sure the correct http status are being used.

 The task has the following steps:
 - validate that all values were correctly provided and file/folder locations exist